bitExpert/phing-securitychecker/README.md

 Installation
 ------------

-The preferred way of installation is through Composer.
+The preferred way of installing `bitexpert/phing-securitychecker` is through Composer.
 Add `bitexpert/phing-securitychecker` as a dependency to composer.json:

 ```